 So why are rocking chairs good for you?
 We will look at seven great benefits to explain why everyone should have a rocking chair in their life.

 Let’s have a quick look at some of the reasons why are rocking chairs good for you.
 Don’t be surprised, though, if you find yourself wanting one after this because after researching for and writing this article, we certainly did!

 Starting with the most apparent benefit, rocking is relaxing.
 Rocking can help improve your mood and reduce stress and pain by stimulating your parasympathetic nervous system.
 If you think of a child or adult in great distress, they have a natural response to rock themselves.
-The reason is that the rhythmic motion releases endorphins in your brain that can be relaxing, calming, and energizing simultaneously.
+The reason is that the rhythmic motion releases endorphins in your brain that can be relaxing, soothing, and energizing simultaneously.

 2. Great for Babies

 One of the most common reasons people invest in rocking chairs is that they are great for soothing babies.
 Anything that can help to calm your baby and get them off to sleep is fantastic, right?
 Rocking imitates the feeling of being in the womb and has been shown to reduce episodes of crying in babies suffering from colic, while also helping them to sleep more frequently.

 We all know that we could benefit from moving around a little more but who said sitting down had to be bad for you?
 Rocking in a rocking chair can burn up to 150 calories an hour so swapping out your usual lounging chair for a rocker could even help you lose weight.